Kotlin/kotlinx-kover/README.md

 **Instrumentation inclusion rules**

-Only the specified classes may be instrumented, the remaining classes will still be present in the report, but for them the coverage will be zero.
+Only the specified classes will be instrumented, the remaining (non-included) classes will still be present in the report, but their coverage will be zero.

 **Instrumentation exclusion rules**

-The specified classes will not be instrumented and there will be zero coverage for them.
+The specified classes will not be instrumented and their coverage will be zero.

-Instrumentation inclusion/exclusion rule represented as a fully-qualified name of the class (several classes if wildcards are used).
+Instrumentation inclusion/exclusion rules are represented as a fully-qualified name of the class (several classes if wildcards are used).
 File or directory names are not allowed.
-It's possible to use `*` (zero or several of any chars) and `?` (one any char) wildcards.
+It is possible to use `*` (zero or several of any chars) and `?` (one any char) wildcards.
 Wildcard `**`  is similar to the `*`.

-Examples `my.package.ClassName` or `my.*.*Name` but not the `my/package/ClassName.kt` or  `src/my.**.ClassName`
+Examples `my.package.ClassName` or `my.*.*Name` are allowed, while `my/package/ClassName.kt` or  `src/my.**.ClassName` are not.

 Exclusion rules have priority over inclusion ones.

 ### Configuring project
 In the project in which the plugin is applied, you can configure instrumentation and default Kover tasks: